GhumanNavneet/MCW-Securing-PaaS/Whiteboard design session/WDS student guide - Securing PaaS.md

 6. They want to achieve the right balance of security versus complexity

 7. Security centered around PaaS services

  ### Customer objections

-1. Can we really set it up so our developers' applications have access to the connection strings, keys and other secrets at run time, without enabling the developers themselves to access this sensitive data?
+1. Can we really set it up, so our developers' applications have access to the connection strings, keys and other secrets at run time, without enabling the developers themselves to access this sensitive data?

 2. We've been told over and over again that Azure's services, like Azure SQL Database and Azure Storage, must always have a public endpoint.
 Is that really true?